 Sam: Yea!
 I’ve been with the company for about three years and have worked with well over a hundred students.

 Sam: I went to school for audio engineering and have been producing music for about eleven years now.
 I had the opportunity to move out to LA after graduating from Columbia [Chicago] in 2017.
 I found myself more producing as a hobby and doing freelance work, then I saw a posting for it.
 I had been an audio production tutor in college, and it seemed like the perfect job for me.
 I applied for it, I got it, and I’ve loved it ever since.

-How did this relationship transition from Student/Teacher to one of collaborators?
+How did this relationship transition from Student/Teacher to one of the collaborators?